 For decades, the Almanac has referenced the monthly full Moons with names tied to early Native American, Colonial American, and European folklore.
 Traditionally, each full Moon name was applied to the entire lunar month in which it occurred and through all of the Moonâs phasesânot only the full Moon.

-Stephanie is here to enhance & revivify these early summer days of our extraordinary, ordinary lives with fresh cuttings of the most magnificent flora Mother Nature has to offer us this season.
+Stephanie’s here to enhance & revivify the early summer days of our extraordinary, ordinary lives with the most magnificent flora Mother Nature has to offer us this season.